 We are committed to making this learning experience as accessible as possible.
 We are invested in community accountability and are open to feedback to create an optimal un / learning environment.
 We are continually evolving and hope to expand this list throughout our time together.
 We currently offer:

-- Subtitles for all videos used in syllabus
+- Subtitles or transcriptions for all videos used in syllabus

-- Prioritize readings that are online or available via professor vs. purchasing books
+- Prioritize open access readings that are online or available via professor vs. purchasing books

 - Various texts to learn from